• Skip to primary navigation

 You want to use white – or in a pinch, light rum – just not spiced rum.

-White rum is light-bodied and somewhat sweet in taste, and is distilled multiple times.
-Spiced rum is a blend and usual has notes of flavors like vanilla and caramel, and has a shorter distillation period.
+White rum is light-bodied and somewhat sweet in taste and is distilled multiple times.
+Spiced rum is a blend and usually has notes of flavors like vanilla and caramel, and has a shorter distillation period.

 Plus, white rum doesn’t color the drink so it stays mostly clear in appearance – so it even looks refreshing!